amannn/atom-format-javascript-comment/README.md

  - JSDoc tags always start on a new line (` * @param {string} name Some description.`)
  - If no selection is made, the selection is automatically created by examining the lines surrounding the cursor.
  - If some selection is made, only the lines that are within the selection will be processed.
 However, lines can be selected partially.
+ - Completely empty comment lines will be preserved.
+ - Processing of multiple comments at once using multiple cursors.

 ## How?
 1. Install format-javascript-comment (either through the package manager or through `apm install format-javascript-comment`).